 Virtual teams often evolve rather than get planned that way.
 Whether you consciously decide to set up a virtual team or your virtual team has evolved, it's likely to be for one or more of the following reasons:

-- The choice of best skills irrespective of your business's physical location.
+- To take advantage of the choice of best skills and personnel, irrespective of your business's physical location.

-- 24 hour coverage by team members working across time zones.
+- To offer 24-hour coverage by team members working across time zones.

-- Reduced office overheads when team members work from home.
+- To reduce office overheads by having team members work from home.

-- Cost effective and flexible resource scheduling: You can scale up or down as demand requires.
+- To enable cost effective and flexible resource scheduling: you can scale up or down as demand requires.